fsciortino/hello_aug/README.md

 If you use these routines, it would be appreciated if you acknowledge in the future where you originally got them from.

-Please contact francesco.sciortino@ipp.mpg.de for info, requests, suggestions or contributions.
+Please contact Francesco Sciortino (name.surname@ipp.mpg.de) for info, requests, suggestions or contributions.